fignite/helpers/README.md

 import { ungroup } from '@figlets/helpers'
 ```

+## Contributing

-I've you'd like to contribute, please see the [contributing](/CONTRIBUTING.md) guidelines.
+If you'd like to contribute, please see the [contributing](/CONTRIBUTING.md) guidelines.